General Atomics MQ-9 Reaper: Mojave

 In May 2023, the UK announced it would be acquiring a carrier-based variant of the MQ-9, the General Atomics Mojave, for seven months of trials aboard its s.

 Potential Operators

+Colombia

+Following the first visit of Colombian Defense Minister Jorge Eduardo Mora to Washington D.C., in August 2026, it was announced that the Colombian Armed Forces would receive three MQ-9s in loan and the potential of a purchase for a fourth unit.

 Finland

 In Autumn 2021, Finnish Defence Forces took part in test flights with the MQ-9.

 Greece

 The Hellenic Air Force is in discussions for the acquisition of at least three MQ-9 SeaGuardians.

 Cancelled acquisitions

 Australia

 In September 2006, the General Atomics Mariner demonstrator aircraft was operated by the Australian Defence Science and Technology Group (DSTO) in an exercise designed to evaluate the aircraft's ability to aid in efforts to stem illegal fishing, drug running and illegal immigration.
 The Mariner operated from Royal Australian Air Force bases Edinburgh, South Australia and Learmonth, Western Australia in conjunction with a Royal Australian Navy Armidale class patrol boat, the Joint Offshore Protection Command, and the Pilbara Regiment.

 In February 2015, it was announced that six RAAF personnel had been sent to Holloman AFB, New Mexico and Creech AFB, Nevada to undergo training.

 In August 2015, it was revealed that Australians had begun flying MQ-9s over Syria, the first time Australia expanded operations past Iraq during the Military intervention against the Islamic State of Iraq and the Levant.
 Five RAAF personnel were embedded with the USAF 432nd Operations Group, which flies armed Reapers, performing operational duties with the unit as MQ-9 system pilots and sensor operators.

 In November 2018, the Defence Minister Christopher Pyne announced that Australia would purchase 12 to 16 MQ-9s.
 In November 2019, Australia announced the selection of the MQ-9B for its armed Medium-Altitude Long-Endurance (MALE) RPAS requirement under Project Air 7003.